-6.1 The Churcher's College Career/HE Progression Diagrams for the Senior School at Appendix 2 and for the Sixth Form at Appendix 3 details all current provision.
+6.1 The Churcher's College Futures Diagrams for the Senior School at Appendix 2 and for the Sixth Form at Appendix 3 details all current provision.
 Opportunities for external providers to access opportunities within our programme may be found in the Provider Access Policy at Appendix 4.

-The Careers and HE online platform Unifrog is also used with all pupils.
+The online platform Unifrog is also used with all pupils.
 Pupils have a personal account; separate, independent, access is also available to all school parents.

-There are also extensive and regularly updated careers resources on our Virtual Learning Environment 'Firefly'.
+There are also extensive and regularly updated resources on our Virtual Learning Environment 'Firefly'.

-- 6.2 The CEAIG programme is delivered in the PSHE, Life Skills and Enrichment programmes within core school hours and also as part of the extra-curricular programme. - 6.3 Teaching is delivered by the PSHE teaching team and Deputy Head of Sixth Form (Careers and HE) as part of the PSHE Programme in the Senior School and in the Life Skills and Enrichment Programmes in the Sixth Form. - 6.4 Parents, Old Churcherians and other volunteers are used extensively in the extra-curricular programme including career-specific talks and workshops (Career Bites) and breakfast networking meetings (Coffee, Croissants and Careers), the Lower Sixth Networking Evening, mock interviews and the Careers Convention.
+6.2 The CEAIG programme is delivered in PSHE (in the Senior School) and Enrichment (ENRICH and 'Your Journey of Life' (YJOL) in the Sixth Form) and also as part of the extra-curricular programme.

+- 6.3 The CEAIG programme is taught/delivered by the PSHE and Enrich teaching teams, Form Tutors (YJOL) and Deputy Head of Sixth Form (Futures).
+External speakers are also used. - 6.4 Parents, Old Churcherians and other volunteers are used extensively in the extra-curricular programme including careers-related talks and workshops and breakfast networking meetings, the Lower Sixth Networking Evening, interview coaching, presentation skills coaching, mock interviews and the Futures Convention.